cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

   version: string) => (version: string, err: Error) {
   // only unordered channels allowed abortTransactionUnless(order === UNORDERED)
-  // assert that version is "ica" or ""
-  // if empty, we return the default transfer version to core IBC
-  // as the version for this channel
-  abortTransactionUnless(version === "ica" || version === "")

   if version == "" {
     // default to latest supported version
+    metadata = {
-    return "ica", nil
+      Version: "ica",
+      Encoding: DefaultEncoding, //decide default econding
     }
+    version = marshalJSON(metadata)
+    return version, nil
+  } else{
-  // If the version is not empty and is among those supported, we return the version return version, nil
+    // If the version is not empty and is among those supported, we return the version metadata = UnmarshalJSON(version)
+    // assert that version is "ica"
+    abortTransactionUnless(matadata.Version === "ica")
+    // assert the choosed encoding is supported. abortTransactionUnless(IsSupportedEncoding(metadata.Encoding))
+    return version, nil
+  }
 }
 ```